JEB offers a rich API that can be used to develop:

 High-level architecture diagram

-Depending on their license type, users may be able to develop third-party plugins and instruct the back-end to load them.
+Users may develop third-party plugins and instruct the back-end to load them.
 This enables power users to craft input processors that cater to their specific needs (e.g., a disassembler for an exotic or virtual CPU).

-You may verify your API usage capabilities by starting JEB with the -c --license command line flag.
+You may verify your plugins dev capabilities by starting JEB with the -c --license command line flag.

 Application Programming Interfaces#